iaretechnician/barebones-masterserver-wiki/Networking-API.md

 Client and server communicate to each other through `IPeer` interface.
 Server will get clients peer when it connects, and client can access servers peer object through `IClientSocket.Peer`

+There are many overload methods for sending and responding to messages.
+You can check them by opening `IPeer` and `IIncommingMessage` interfaces.
+Examples below will show you some of the basic methods you can use and how to use them.

 ### Client to Server
 To receive messages, server will need to listen to the event on `IPeer`: